SAP-samples/teched2022-DT260/exercises/ex3/README.md

 Note: in case of errors click the log entry to find further details about the error.
 You might need to fix/adjust your extraction scripts and re-run T&L.

+<br>You can fetch a quick cup of 🍵 or browse the systems... this will take ~5-10 minutes.

-4. Click target of the process pipeline to navigate again into the investigation view.
+4. Click target of the process pipeline to navigate back into the investigation view.
 <br>![](images/3_012.png)

 ## Summary

 Congrats! 🥳 You've now added further events and attributes to the process data model.
 You can now work with the additional context in your investigation, and also find further Automated Insights!

 Continue to - **[Exercise 4: Investigate and improve your process](../ex4/README.md)**